hapi-server/server-nodejs/README.md

 server.js --port PORT --catalog CATALOG --prefix PREFIX
 ```

-Serves data from `http://localhost:PORT/hapi` using datasets and command line program template specified in `metadata/CATALOG.json`.
-If `metadata/CATALOG.htm` is found, it is used as the landing page at `/hapi`.
+Serves data from `http://localhost:PORT/PREFIX/hapi` using datasets and command line program template specified in `./metadata/CATALOG.json`.
+If `./metadata/CATALOG.{htm,html}` is found, it is used as the landing page.

-If `PREFIX` is given, serves data from `http://localhost:8999/PREFIX/hapi`.

 When requests for metadata are made, information in `CATALOG.json` is used to generate the response.
 See the [Metadata](#Metadata) section for details.